Not all Texas employers are required to carry workers’ compensation insurance, and it is important to understand your options.

 The severity of your injuries, paired with your AWW will be the biggest factors that determine how much workers’ compensation pays in Texas.

 Insurance companies will likely try to minimize both your injuries and AWW.
-An experienced workers’ compensation attorney can ensure that you are getting what you are owed.
+An experienced workers’ compensation attorney can ensure that you are getting the Texas workers’ compensation benefits you are owed.

 Workers’ compensation payouts should cover all medical expenses related to your condition.